 Another option to consider is showcasing a subset of a category’s products that are related to the customer’s previous purchases from this category.
 This subcategory could feature:

 You may also include a filter or sort option on the category pages to show a recommended list of products.

-Below product listings on the category pages, Amazon presents a few subcategories, like this “Recommended for you” section.
+You can see several product listings on Amazon, like this “Recommended for you” section.
 These recommendations are based on your past purchases and viewing habits to pique your interest.